observethesun/Flaugergues/README.md

 # Flaugergues

-This repository contains digitized records and reconstructed sunspot positions from observations by amateur astronomer [H. Flaugergues](https://en.wikipedia.org/wiki/Honor%C3%A9_Flaugergues) in the period 1795–1830.
+This repository contains digitized records and reconstructed sunspot positions from observations by French astronomer [H. Flaugergues](https://en.wikipedia.org/wiki/Honor%C3%A9_Flaugergues) in the period 1788–1830.

-Destription of the method is presented in the paper [Sunspot positions from observations by Flaugergues in the Dalton minimum]()
+Destription of the method is presented in the paper [Sunspot positions from observations by Flaugergues in the Dalton Minimum](https://doi.org/10.1093/mnras/stad1489)

 ## Contents
 * [records](/records) - files with digitized records, separated by observation schemes